sdlt/CLEFT_GS/README.md

 and hexadecapole of the correlation function, and `libCLEFT.so` is a library that can be used externally in other C codes or wrappers.

+## Running the code

+To compute real-space quantities, use

+> ./CLEFT power*spectrum_file \_NUM*

+where NUM is equal to 0, 1 or 2 (for ZA, CLPT or CLEFT respectively).
+If NUM is not specified, falls back to CLEFT.

+The ingredient file is written as `power_spectrum_file.cleft` (or .za, or .clpt).

 ## Python wrapper

+The easiest way to compute the 2PCF multipoles is to use a Python wrapper.

 ### Full-shape fitting

-The code `Wrap_CLEFT.py` provides wrapper for the ZA, CLPT and CLEFT model to be used for full-shape fits.
+The code `pymodule/wrapperCLEFT.py` provides wrapper for the ZA, CLPT and CLEFT model to be used for full-shape fits.
 In case template fitting those functions are not optimal as they free the ingredients after computing the multipoles once.
 The wrappers to be used for full-shape fitting are

 > `model_ZA` fit-params: [f, b_1, s_v, alpha_par, alpha_perp]<br>